Local minimizers of semi-algebraic functions from the viewpoint of tangencies: Introduction

 The latter means that there exist constants $c > 0$ and $\epsilon > 0$ such that

 It is well-known that second-order growth conditions (i.e., the case of $\alpha = 2$) play an important role in nonlinear optimization, both for convergence analysis of algorithms and for perturbation theory (see, for example, \cite{Bonnas2000, Nocedal2006, Ruszczynski2006}).
-Under the assumptions that $f$ is convex and $\bar{x}$ is a (necessarily isolated) local minimizer of $f,$ Arag\'on Artacho and Geoffroy~\cite{AragonArtacho2008} first proved that $\bar{x}$ is a $2$-order sharp local minimizer of $f$ if and only if the limiting subdifferential $\partial f$ is {\em strongly metrically subregular} at $\bar{x}$ for $0$ in the sense that there exist constants $c > 0$ and $\epsilon > 0$ such that
+Under the assumptions that $f$ is convex and $\bar{x}$ is a (necessarily isolated) local minimizer of $f,$ Arag\'on-Artacho and Geoffroy~\cite{AragonArtacho2008} first proved that $\bar{x}$ is a second order sharp local minimizer of $f$ if and only if the limiting subdifferential $\partial f$ is {\em strongly metrically subregular} at $\bar{x}$ for $0$ in the sense that there exist constants $c > 0$ and $\epsilon > 0$ such that

-where $\mathfrak{m}_f(x)$ denotes the minimal norm of subgradients $v \in \partial f(x).$ Afterward, relaxing the convexity of $f$ to the assumption that $f$ is semi-algebraic, Drusvyatskiy and Ioffe \cite{Drusvyatskiy2015} proved that the corresponding equivalence still holds.
-Furthermore, the authors conjecture that a second-order growth condition at a not necessarily isolated minimizer entails (not necessarily strong) subregularity of the limiting subdifferential.
-We provide a counterexample to this conjecture, see Example~\ref{Counterexample}.
+where $\mathfrak{m}_f(x)$ denotes the minimal norm of subgradients $v \in \partial f(x).$ Afterwards, relaxing the convexity of $f$ to the assumption that $f$ is semi-algebraic, Drusvyatskiy and Ioffe \cite{Drusvyatskiy2015} proved that the corresponding equivalence still holds.
+Furthermore, they show that if $\bar{x}$ is a (not necessarily isolated) local minimizer, the existence of constants $c > 0$ and $\epsilon > 0$ such that